 It’s inevitable.
-As your children grow up, they will want to spend less time with you and more time with their friends.
-But how will these relationships affect their development?
-And will their friends share your family’s values?
+As your children grow up, they will want to spend less time with you and more time with their friends, even if via social media.
+Peer influence is that powerful.

 As a parent, the rules really aren’t that different from when your child was a toddler: